openedx/open-edx-proposals/oeps/oep-0005/decisions/0001-location-of-decentralized-docs.rst

 Decision
 --------

-Place DD documentation/decisions in edx/open-edx-proposals/oeps/oep-0005.
+Place DD documentation(general decisions, general how-tos) in edx/open-edx-proposals/oeps/oep-0005.
 Eventually, these decisions will be used to update OEP-5.

 Rejected Alternatives